-Years ago I was watching a documentary series about Mayan cities and they talked about Oxkintok, which I did not know.
-What struck me most was his labyrinth, a small building that used the ancient Maya for practice initiation rituals, according to some experts.
+Years ago I was watching a documentary series about Mayan cities and they talked about Oxkintok, which I didn't know about.
+What caught my attention the most was its labyrinth, a small building that the ancient Mayans used to practice initiation rituals, according to some experts.

-The labyrinth (tza tun tzat) of Oxkintok
+OXKINTOK HIGHLIGHTS: The labyrinth (tza tun tzat) of Oxkintok

 Explore the best 5 Yucatan archeological zones